lamusique/GitAutoCommitOnMac/README.md

 1. Don't use `git commit -am` because -a doesn't treat a new file.
 1. Better to put .gitignore first to prevent exhaustive detection.
+1. Better to create a branch for this auto committing because the commit history gets messy about.